jhou2/docs.review.ninja/index.md

 script, feel free to open an issue and we are happy to create a repository for it.

-## Developing for Review Ninja
+## Developing for ReviewNinja

-To get started hacking Review Ninja, go to https://github.com/reviewninja/dev.review.ninja.
+To get started hacking ReviewNinja, go to https://github.com/reviewninja/dev.review.ninja.

 <h1 id="environment-variables">Environment Variables</h1>